Catholic Church and the Age of Discovery: Pope Francis positions

-On August 9, 2019, Pope argued that isolationism and populism lead to war and stated that "the whole is greater than the parts.
+On August 9, 2019, Pope Francis argued that isolationism and populism lead to war and stated that "the whole is greater than the parts.
 Globalization and unity should not be conceived as a sphere, but as a polyhedron: each people retains its identity in unity with others.
 While 'sovereignism' involves closing in upon oneself, sovereignty is not, the Pope argued.
 The Pope stated that sovereignty must be defended and relations with other countries, with the European Community, must also be protected and promoted."
 This will be addressed as part of Synod on the Amazonia, which involves land in South America that was explored during the Age of Discovery.